Who can deposit data to the Repository

 What can be deposited

-How to deposit a dataset
+How to deposit data

 Information required when depositing data